|

 society, but they accomplished more than simply regulating daily activities.
 They also defined the boundaries between Shakerism

+and the world”.[i]
 Yet another way that Joseph Meacham

 contributed to the development of Shakerism, as it is known today, was advocating for the continuation of female leadership